spinicist/riesling/docs/recon.rst

         λW
     \end{bmatrix}

 This problem is badly conditioned, and even with a preconditioner can take approximately 100 iterations to converge.
 However due to the small matrix sizes this should only take a few seconds.
+See `H. C. M. Holme, S. Rosenzweig, F. Ong, R. N. Wilke, M. Lustig, and M. Uecker, ‘ENLIVE: An Efficient Nonlinear Method for Calibrationless and Robust Parallel Imaging’, Scientific Reports, vol. 9, no. 1, Dec.
+2019, <http://www.nature.com/articles/s41598-019-39888-7>`_ for the regularizer.

 *Usage*